 Variations and Additions: The Seven Ps of Marketing

 The four Ps are the oldest and most widely known by marketers and business leaders.
-On top of the foundational four Ps, a few more have been added to the marketing mix over the years to account for service industries.
+On top of the foundational four Ps, a few more have been added to the marketing mix over the years to account for service industries and other changes in marketing.

 In this case, “people” doesn’t mean your marketing team.
 Instead, the idea of people is specific to service industries, and represents those who are interacting with your customers or providing the service.